Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: Singular perturbation

-In the case where the folded singularities of $\mathcal{M}_1$ in \eqref{normal} are remote, it follows that the perturbed flow for $\mu\in(\mu_{SH}^-,\mu_{SH}^+)$ exhibits either MMOs with single epochs of SAOs, or ``two-timescale" relaxation oscillation where the flow alternates between the fast and the intermediate dynamics.
-In \cite{krupa2008mixed}, it was shown that to leading order in $ \delta $, the $\mu$-values which separate the corresponding parameter regimes can be determined by requiring that the intermediate flow on $ \mathcal{S}^{a^-} $ is ``balanced'' by that on $ \mathcal{S}^{a^+} $.
-Thus, by \lemmaref{strong}, the value $\mu_r^-$ that is associated with $\mu_{SH}^-$ is found by solving
+In the case where the folded singularities of $\mathcal{M}_1$ in \eqref{normal} are remote, recall \defnref{singalign} and \figref{singcycle}, the perturbed flow of Equation~\eqref{normal} with $ \varepsilon,\delta>0 $ sufficiently small can exhibit MMOs with single epochs of SAOs, or ``two-timescale" relaxation oscillation where the flow alternates between the fast and the intermediate dynamics for $\mu\in M$; see again \figref{muplane} and \eqref{muqmp}.